 Many engineers today will not only look at the Kb values but will also rigorously test cleaning fluids on their components, contamination and cleaning processes to mimic real-world conditions.
 It is difficult to predict the cleaning effectiveness of a fluid without tests.
 For instance, the results of a cleaning process can vary by contamination, selected cleaning fluid, application, cleaning system and physical shape of the parts being cleaned.
 Therefore, it is important to simulate the actual cleaning conditions as closely as possible.

-MicroCare can help with you with your testing by conducting cleaning trials.
-Here, tests will be undertaken in our Critical Cleaning Lab to select the correct cleaning fluid for the component and the contamination.
+Reliable cleaning fluid suppliers offer with testing by conducting cleaning trials.
+Tests will be undertaken to select the correct cleaning fluid for the component and the contamination.
 Results are analyzed to select the correct critical cleaning fluid and process required, weighing all the elements to find the perfect cleaning solution for the job.

 Often the results are unexpected.
 Some mild cleaning fluids may clean as well or even better than those with much higher Kb values while maintaining excellent materials compatibility.
 Importantly, cleaning fluids can be custom-tailored to have a wide range of Kb values, leading to a very versatile cleaning performance.

 So, when considering the Kb value, remember to look at the whole picture and seek professional advice for your specific critical cleaning requirements.
 PCB cleaning experts can suggest the cleaning fluids and processes that will work best for each application.

 Special Note: The benchmark resin actually is the sap from the kauri tree (Agathis Australis) that only grows in New Zealand.
 Chemists searched for a solvent to liquefy that resin to make it useful industrially.
 They found that the gum was easily dissolved in butyl alcohol, so that became the benchmark solvent and is the source of the name of the test, the Kauri-Butanol test.Download